cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### Preparation {#prio3-preparation}

 This section describes the process of recovering output shares from the input shares.
-The high-level idea is that each Aggregator first queries its input and proof share locally, then exchanges its verifier share with the other Aggregators.
+The high-level idea is that each Aggregator first queries its measurement and proof share locally, then exchanges its verifier share with the other Aggregators.
 The verifier shares are then combined into the verifier message, which is used to decide whether to accept.

 In addition, for FLPs that require joint randomness, the Aggregators must ensure that they have all used the same joint randomness for the query-generation algorithm.
-To do so, they collectively re-derive the joint randomness from their input shares just as the Client did during sharding.
+To do so, they collectively re-derive the joint randomness from their measurement shares just as the Client did during sharding.

 In order to avoid extra round of communication, the Client sends each Aggregator a "hint" consisting of the joint randomness parts.
 This leaves open